MuhammadJuraij/BlogApp/README.md

 * Key Functionalities:-

-Authentication:
+-Authentication:
 Secure user registration and login, with encrypted passwords and JSON Web Token-based authentication.

-Blog Creation & Management:
+-Blog Creation & Management:
 Users can post blogs, edit them, and delete blogs.
 The home page displays all blogs from all users.

-Profile Management:
+-Profile Management:
 Users can view and update their profile information, including a list of their posted blogs.